 Any mom of a child with special needs knows we have to be smarter than other moms.
 The impact to our kids is greater when their bodies just don’t work like everyone else’s.
-So, as moms, we need to stay informed all the time and as a long time advocate of healthy living, it seemed like this rice centric approach to being gluten free was just a little short of crazy.
+So, as moms, we need to stay informed all the time.
+As a long time advocate of healthy living, it seemed like this rice centric approach to being gluten free was just a little short of crazy.
 If you add in the FDA guidelines for rice consumption, it is downright irresponsible to go the easy way and put a little rice in it.

 Our Goal – Tasty Food with Great Tasting Grains